-The weather in Sicily is mild even in winter.
-On the coast, temperatures rarely drop below 10 C. In winter, the weather is more cloudy and chilly.
+The weather in Sicily is mild, even in winter, and temperatures rarely drop below 10 C on the coast.
+In winter, the weather is more cloudy and chilly.
 Still, there are many sunny days even then.

 So, whether you're looking to lounge on the beach, experience the festivals, or explore historical sites, here's my guide to the best time to visit Sicily.

-If you're heading for the beaches, the best time to visit Sicily is - surprise! - in the summer.
+If you're heading for the beaches, the best time to visit Sicily is the summer.
 That's when the weather is warm and sunny - a perfect time for swimming and sunbathing.

 The beach season in Sicily starts in June and ends at the end of August.
-Still, the sea remains warm, and the sun usually shines until early October.
+Still, the sea remains warm, and the sun usually shines up to the end of October.

 In June, beaches start to fill up, mostly on weekends.

 August is the hottest month.
-It is also the most popular holiday month in Italy.
-That's when beaches are full of people, and prices are at their highest.
+It is also the most popular holiday month in Italy, when beaches are full, and prices are at their highest.

 July is also a popular month at the beaches.

-If you want more reasonable temperatures, a little fewer crowds, and lower prices, consider June or September.
+Consider June or September if you want more reasonable temperatures, fewer crowds, and lower prices.

-Some of the most famous beaches in Sicily are San Vito lo Capo and Mondello near Palermo.
-An hour's drive east of Palermo is Cefalu - a popular destination with lots of local charm.
+Some of Sicily's most famous beaches are San Vito lo Capo and Mondello near Palermo.
+An hour's drive east of Palermo is also Cefalu, a popular destination with lots of local charm.

-In the south, good beaches include those near Agrigento - famous destinations like Scala dei Turchi.
+In the south, there are lots of good beaches, including those near Agrigento - like the famous Scala dei Turchi.

-In the east, the center of beach tourism is around Taormina.
+In the east, the center of beach tourism is around Taormina, but there are many beaches south of Syracuse, as well.

 During the high season, you should book everything well in advance.

 A large number of Sicilian festivals focus on local history or biblical events.
-These all culminate during the Easter week.
-It is a big event throughout Sicily.
+These culminate during Easter week, which is a big event throughout Sicily.

 Easter includes processions and theme plays throughout the island.
 Easter also marks the opening of the season for many businesses.